zevaverbach/kindchess/README.md

 - super minimal, fewer widgets than chess.com/lichess
 - emphasis on socializing, including voice

+# Roadmap
+Once there's a functional, not-too-buggy web API and web client, I'll load test and profile it to see what might be optimized.
+When nearing the "end of the road" of optimizations in Python, I'll explore porting to another language.

+My initial thought has been to port it to Go, but it looks like for websockets there are some better-performing choices:

+Node, [Bun](https://twitter.com/jarredsumner/status/1562121275945803776?lang=en) or even [socketify](https://raw.githubusercontent.com/cirospaciari/socketify.py/main/misc/ws-bar-graph.png) seem like great choices as they're able to send hundreds of thousands of messages per second.

+I'm excited about writing it in a language other than Python, though, and I'm wondering if the gains in websocket performance will be offset by the slowness of the engine.

+The point here is "the journey", as I want to learn to measure and improve performance, including strategies beyond code.

 # UX
 - stickers
 - in-person chess 'dating'